nickfargo/state/_includes/content/docs/concepts/attributes.md

 #### [Mutability attributes](#concepts--attributes--mutability)

-By default, states are **weakly immutable** — their data, methods, guards, substates, and transitions cannot be altered once the state has been constructed — a condition that can be affected at construct-time by the mutability attributes `mutable`, `finite`, and `immutable`.
+By default, states are **weakly immutable** — their data, methods, guards, substates, and transitions cannot be altered once the state has been constructed — a condition that can be affected at construct-time by the mutability attributes `mutable`, `finite`, and `immutable`, listed here in order of increasing precedence.

+Declaring a state `mutable` allows it and any states that inherit from it to be modified after it is constructed.
+This can be partially restricted by declaring `finite`, which disallows addition or removal of substates.
+Mutability can be ultimately restricted by declaring a state `immutable`, which disallows modification absolutely, for all inheritors.

-Each attribute is implicitly inherited from any of the state’s ancestors, be they superstates or protostates.
-They are listed in order of increasing precedence.
+Each of the mutability attributes is implicitly inherited from any of the state’s ancestors, be they superstates or protostates.

 > [mutable](/api/#state--attributes--mutable)
 > [finite](/api/#state--attributes--finite)